paidiver/brokerage-service-api/charts/README.md

 The main deployment entrypoint is [helmfile.yaml.gotmpl](helmfile.yaml.gotmpl).

-The configured environments include:
+The configured JASMIN environments include:

 - `dev`
 - `live`

-Environment-specific values live under `env/<environment>/values/values.yaml`.
+Environment-specific values live under `env/<environment>/values.yaml`.

+For `dev`, Helmfile deploys into the configured namespace with `-dev` appended.
+For example, `paidiver-st3` becomes `paidiver-st3-dev`.
+The ClusterIssuer name also gets the same suffix.

+For `live`, Helmfile uses the namespace and ClusterIssuer name exactly as configured in [helmfile.yaml.gotmpl](helmfile.yaml.gotmpl).

 ---